Paul-Dempsey/rack-dev-notes/doc/index.md

 Everyone has their own preferences and techniques.
 The best practice is whatever works for you.
-Here, I'm sharing what _I_ do.
+Here, I'm sharing what _I_ have been doing.
 I hope that you might find some of these notes helpful.

 I appreciate honest and productive feedback.
-If you notice any problems or inaccuracies in this content, please let me know.
+If you notice any improvements, problems, or inaccuracies in this content, please let me know.
 Feel free to open an issue in this repo or contact me.

 ## Source code available